-- Like all Medicare health plans, we cover everything that Original Medicare covers.
-For some of these benefits, you pay more in our plan than you would in Original Medicare.
-For others, you pay less.
+- You are covered by both Medicare and California Medi-Cal (Medicaid).
+Medicare covers health care and prescription drugs.
+Medicaid covers your cost sharing for Medicare services, including Medicare deductibles and copayment or coinsurance amounts for inpatient and outpatient hospital services and doctor office visits.
+California Medi-Cal (Medicaid) also covers services Medicare does not cover like, long term care, some over-the-counter drugs, and home and community-based services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2024 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services.
+TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you. - If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services. - For Medicaid covered services, please refer to the plan Summary of Benefits for a complete list of benefits covered by Medicaid.
+If you didn't receive a Summary of Benefits, please call Member Services and ask them to send you a copy.
+Your cost sharing for Medicaid covered services, if any, is based on your level of Medicaid eligibility. - If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
+However, during this period, the Medicare Advantage plan is not responsible for coverage of any California Medi-Cal (Medicaid)